sanjay-si/mcp-qa/README.md

 ## Getting Started

 1. Clone this repository
-2. Copy `.env.template` to `.env` and fill in your Azure OpenAI credentials
+2. Copy `.env.template` to `.env` and fill in your OpenAI credentials
 3. Navigate to the `qa_automation` directory
 4. Run `python -m qa_automation.main` to start the AI-powered testing